 Calories: 310, Total Fat: 14 g, Carbohydrates: 38 g, Protein: 7 g per serving

-Pin it Enjoy this fresh and unique twist on tacos that brings authentic Mexican flavors right to your table.
+Enjoy this fresh and unique twist on tacos that brings authentic Mexican flavors right to your table.

 Recipe FAQs